- Services & Solutions

 - Clients & Partners

-Kathleen Hebbeler, Ph.D., has more than 30 years of experience in research and evaluation of education, health, and social programs for children and adolescents.
-She has extensive experience in longitudinal research, having worked on six longitudinal studies.
-She has directed large-scale projects involving quantitative and qualitative methods.
-Hebbeler has directed evaluations for federal and state agencies and private foundations.
-She also has provided technical assistance and conducted training for a variety of different audiences on such topics as evaluation design, data analysis, and using data for program improvement, with a special focus on identification and measurement of child and family outcomes.
+Kathleen Hebbeler, Ph.D., has more than 30 years of experience in research on and evaluation of education, health, and social programs for children and adolescents.
+She has extensive experience in longitudinal research, having worked on six such studies.
+Hebbeler has directed large-scale projects involving quantitative and qualitative methods.
+She has directed evaluations for federal and state agencies and private foundations.
+She also has provided technical assistance and conducted training for a variety of audiences on such topics as evaluation design, data analysis, and using data for program improvement, with a special focus on identification and measurement of child and family outcomes.

-Hebbeler has authored numerous papers and presented at many national meetings in the areas of early care and education, child development, early intervention, general and special education, accountability, and community collaboration.
-She is a nationally recognized expert on accountability for early childhood programs, assessment, and large-scale studies of children with disabilities, serving on national advisory boards and consulting to major evaluations to help create designs that adequately address such issues as oversampling and measurement of disability.
+Hebbeler is the author of numerous papers and has presented at many national meetings in the areas of early care and education, child development, early intervention, general and special education, accountability, and community collaboration.
+She is a nationally recognized expert on accountability for early childhood programs, assessment, and large-scale studies of children with disabilities, serving on national advisory boards and consulting on major evaluations to help create designs that adequately address such issues as oversampling and measurement of disability.

 Hebbeler is a recipient of the Division for Early Childhood’s Mary McEvoy Service to the Field Award.
 SRI awarded Hebbeler the Change the World Achievement Award.
 As a member of the National Research Council's Committee on Developmental Outcomes and Assessment for Young Children, Hebbeler was a contributing author to the 2008 report Early Childhood Assessment: Why, What and How?
 She also was a major author of a guidebook for community organizations on conducting evaluations.

 Hebbeler earned her Ph.D. in human development and family studies from Cornell University.

 Study of Early Intervention Service Intensity in Texas